Gorgeous Smiles Dental

 How to Minimize Sensitivity

 Use a desensitizing toothpaste for a few days before whitening.
 Brush gently, avoid whitening toothpaste, and try spacing out sessions if you’re prone to sensitivity.
+Some people find applying a thin layer of desensitizing gel to teeth for 10–15 minutes before the strip session significantly reduces the stinging sensation.

 Best Time to Brush Before Whitening Strips

 When you brush matters.
-Too soon or too late can affect your results—or how your teeth feel after whitening.
+Too soon or too late can affect your results, or how your teeth feel after whitening.

 Ideal Brushing Time Before Strips